International

 Active participation in European research steered by the EU

-The CNRS Institute of Chemistry (INC) laboratories are extremely successful in the calls for projects of the EU Horizon 2020 Framework Programme for Research and Innovation.
+CNRS Chemistry laboratories are extremely successful in the calls for projects of the EU Horizon 2020 Framework Programme for Research and Innovation.

 This programme structures its funding around three priorities: "Scientific Excellence" (axe 1), "Industrial Leadership" (axe 2), "Societal Challenges" (axe 3).
-Between 2014 and 2017, CNRS researchers from the Institute of Chemistry were granted more than 120 collaborative or individual project awards with an average success rate close to 14%.
+Between 2014 and 2017, CNRS researchers from CNRS Chemistry were granted more than 120 collaborative or individual project awards with an average success rate close to 14%.

 Scientific excellence